Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 (World Animal Protection)

 Rest isn’t easy for chickens.
-Factories often keep the lights on to run their operations, and chickens here get less than four hours of darkness per day.
+Factories often keep the lights on to run their operations, and chickens here get less than 4 hours of darkness per day.
 They are often jammed alongside tens of hundreds of thousands at the same time.

 Frequently Asked Questions About Chicken Farming